Artist

 Soufïa Bensaïd (Tunisia/Canada)

-LIVE ART EXCHANGE is an on-going research project on communication and interpretation of messages between individuals, using performance and action art as the basis for this research.
-LIVE ART EXCHANGE is interested in collective creation and believes that artistic creation is a live act, without boundaries or limits.
+LIVE ART EXCHANGE is a process-based research and creation project initiated by Ana Matey and Isabel Leon in 2012, and has realized projects with dozens of artists in Spain, Finland and Norway.
+An ongoing research project on communication and interpretation of messages between individuals, using performance and action art as the basis for this research, LIVE ART EXCHANGE is interested in collective creation and believes that artistic creation is a live act, without boundaries or limits.
 The project manifests in a variety of proposals including meetings, residencies, workshops, talks and other outcomes including photography, video, and performance working with artists and creative people from different disciplines, backgrounds and origins.
-LIVE ART EXCHANGE proposes focusing on artistic process and the artists themselves, rather than the outcome or production of specific works.
+LIVE ART EXCHANGE proposes focusing on the artistic process and the artists themselves, rather than the outcome or production of specific works.
 In this project, the research around ideas of communication-interpretation and the process of creation itself goes beyond the outcome of the play itself.

 LINK&PIN is an international performance art series based in Montréal, Canada.
 It is organized and curated by Adriana Disman along with a huge amount of support from the local performance art community.
 It holds a constantly changing mission in an effort to stay relevant.
 Currently, L&P strives to support artists who are in some way marginalized and engages with thinking through anti-disciplinarity and the politics of arts funding.